Quimica-Teorica-IME/DPP-Hammett-Optoelectronics/README.md

 Keep in mind that the ORCA files uploaded here refer to only one DPP system, but all other calculations for all other DPP-X derivatives follow the exact input.

-For more information, please look for the preprint of our work in the following link: https://doi.org/10.26434/chemrxiv-2023-0gzts
+For more information, please look for the the published paper of our work in the following link: https://doi.org/10.1002/jcc.27195

 We hope our work will help you in any way.